Financial Conduct Authority v Arch Insurance (UK) Ltd & others: Greggs case

 Greggs PLC v Zurich Insurance PLC, CL-2021-000622 had a trail in July 2022.
 Judgement in this case went in favour of the policyholders.
 The defendant insurance company therefore settled the claim.

 Various Eateries

 Various Eateries Trading Ltd v Allianz had a trial of preliminary issues will take place in the second week of July 2022.
 Judgement in this case was favourable to the policyholders.

 London International Exhibition centre v.
 Allianz

 The Court of Appeal has ruled against insurance companies in five linked business interruption cases stemming from COVID-19 closures.
 Upholding a previous judgment, the court confirmed that policies covering notifiable diseases "at the premises" include losses from national lockdowns, similar to policies covering a wider area.
 They also clarified that "Public Authority" advice includes national government actions.
-The ruling, delivered on September 6th, favours policyholders like London International Exhibition Centre plc and other hospitality businesses.
+The ruling, delivered on September 6, favours policyholders like London International Exhibition Centre plc and other hospitality businesses.

-Current litigation
+Current litigation and Industry and regulatory pressure regarding limitation deadlines

 Multiple cases are emerging out of the legal landscape associated with this case; they are being handled as linked cases by the Commercial Court.

+On 19 December 2025, trade bodies representing 155,000 businesses and legal firm Stewarts issued an open letter to the FCA, alleging that thousands of SMEs face a "gross risk" of being "timed out" by the March 2026 limitation deadline.
+The letter argues that insurers have benefited from "drifting litigation" and tactical delays, preventing policyholders from receiving compensation until after their legal rights expire.
+This follows the FCA's July 2025 report on claims handling, which reminded insurers of their obligations under the Consumer Duty to avoid causing foreseeable harm.
+In response to the mounting crisis there were calls for a dedicated debate in the House of Commons in early 2026, with stakeholders questioning whether the regulator should mandate a two-year extension to the limitation period.